lmaertin/areva/README.md

   - Install core features wrt. https://sdqweb.ipd.kit.edu/wiki/PCM_4.1#Release_Update_Site

 In addition to Palladio Bench and Palladio DSE/PerOpteryx, AREva makes use of several libraries: GEF4/Zest, Opt4J, Google Guice, jep (Java Expression Parser), ... (list to be completed).

+## Validation Data
+- Folder: validation_data
+- Contents: All validation data for the single and multi mode analyses
+- Includes a short How-To for re-doing the validation